ukk1019-yhat/expresooai/README.md

 Most communication training gives you scripts.
 Scripts break the moment reality diverges from the expected.

-EXPRESSO AI takes a different approach — it trains the **behavioral layer beneath the words**: how you respond under pressure, how you read emotional shifts, how you adapt when someone pushes back harder than expected.
+BeyonAI takes a different approach — it trains the **behavioral layer beneath the words**: how you respond under pressure, how you read emotional shifts, how you adapt when someone pushes back harder than expected.

 The goal isn't to make you sound better.
 It's to make you think faster, feel more clearly, and communicate with precision when it actually matters.